"Hey, Blair, you ready to go home?" Pete Summers shouted in Blair's ear over the pounding rhythm of the bass.

-Jim hung up and was out of the door and down the stairs.
+Jim hung up, and was out the door and down the stairs before he even formed a rational thought.
 First stop, the bar.
 After that -- he didn't have a plan, but he'd come up with one.
-With any luck Blair was safe and warm in his office at the university, or with another friend, or even catching a ride with someone on his way home -- perfectly normal, perfectly harmless, perfectly safe.
+With any luck, Blair was safe and warm in his office at the university, or with another friend, or even catching a ride with someone and was on his way home -- just a perfectly normal, perfectly harmless, perfectly safe evening.

-Blair gasped at every step as the officers led him through the police station.
+Blair cringed as the officers led him through the police station.
 It was just his luck that the officers weren't stationed at the main department where he was at least known by some of the staff.
-Strange faces met his desperate gaze.
-He was unceremoniously dumped in a chair; hands still cuffed behind his back.
+Strange faces met his desperate gaze, but quickly moved on.
+He was unceremoniously dumped in a chair, hands still cuffed behind his back.
 He mostly ignored the conversations going on around him, but the shrill voice of a woman cut through the confusing sounds.

 Blair couldn't get his wits together enough to protest that he hadn't resisted.

 "Okay, Janine.
 Tell you what.
-Me and Mike, we'll leave him here and come back in an hour or so and fill out the paperwork, when you're not so busy."
+Me and Vic we'll leave him here and come back in an hour or so to fill out the paperwork when you're not so busy."
 Blair watched the tall cop flash a grin at the beleaguered clerk.
 She blushed and pushed at his shoulder.

 "L..l...look, man, there's been a mistake...," Blair stuttered as he resisted the urge to curl himself up and scream.

 "Tell it to the judge."
 A vicious twist to his arm cut off anything Blair would have tried to say.
-They arrived at the holding cell and Blair could see five other people already inside.
-They definitely didn't look friendly.
+They arrived at the holding cell.
+Blair could see five other people already inside, and they definitely didn't look friendly.

 Jim stood next to the Volvo, frantically and futilely searching for an indication of where Blair could have gone.
-He could detect the faint scent of Blair's shampoo trailing off towards the main street so he left the truck, deciding to go out on foot.
-Like a bloodhound, Jim focused on the scent, following it to where it permeated the air the strongest.
-Then there was another smell overlaying the herb scent that was Blair.
-Jim strained to identify it and immediately went on alert as he realised it was blood.
-Sentinel vision zoomed onto the brick wall and then onto the cement sidewalk.
+He could detect the faint scent of Blair's shampoo trailing off towards the main street so he left the truck, deciding to go on foot.
+Like a bloodhound, Jim focused on the scent, following it to where it permeated the air most strongly.
+There was another smell overlaying the heady musk that was Blair.
+Jim strained to identify it, and immediately went on alert as he realized it was blood.
+Sentinel vision scanned the brick wall and then the cement sidewalk.
 Blair was hurt.